 The pay and grading of Executive Directors is determined by the requirements of the role and by reference to the labour market for roles of a similar size and complexity.
 They are on a single fixed salary point.
-Nationally negotiated cost of living awards are applied.
+Nationally negotiated cost of living awards are applied (Link to actual earnings and earnings forecast for 2015/16).